thesanchitadevi/Explore-NextJS/README.md

 ## Client vs Server Components

 - `"use client"` for Client-Side Rendering
-  If a component uses hooks like `useState` or `useEffect`, add "`use client"` at the top of the file.
+  If a component uses hooks like `useState` or `useEffect`, add `"use client"` at the top of the file.

 - By default, Next.js components are **server-side rendered**.